adyen-examples/adyen-java-react-ecommerce-example/README.md

 This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).

-The below environment variables must be set in order for the application to work properly and also for tests to run
+The below environment variables must be set in order for the application to work properly and also for tests to run.
+Remember to add `http://localhost:8080` as an origin for client key.

 ```shell
 export ADYEN_API_KEY=yourAdyenApiKey